 Virtual assistant advancements are based on breakthroughs in natural language processing.
 And the machine’s capacity to interpret what people say in words or text.

 Consider Amazon’s virtual assistant, Alexa.

-For example, clients can use Alexa on an Amazon Echo device to identify local gigs for the upcoming weekend, arrange transportation to and from the event via Uber, and even purchase pre-event food from Domino’s (and track the order status in real time).
+For example, clients can use Alexa on an Amazon Echo device to identify local gigs for the upcoming weekend.
+And also arrange transportation to and from the event via Uber, and even purchase pre-event food from Domino’s (and track the order status in real-time).

 In the United States, the rapidly growing 1-800-Flowers allows clients to send flowers to their loved ones through voice.